-Accept All Feedback
+Accept All Feedback.
 I’ve heard designers complain when they ask the dev team for feedback and end up receiving pitches for different designs instead of the “feedback” they requested.
-They see this as an attack on their role as a game designer.
-What those designers aren’t realizing is that this is all valid feedback.
+They see such feedback as an attack on their role as a game designer.
+What those designers aren’t realizing is that everything is valid feedback.
 When someone plays your experience and pitches you a design, they are saying that something is missing.
 Since they aren’t a designer, they’re not always able to translate their gut feelings into the problem.
-So, they go straight to a solution.
-In these cases, the easiest response back is “What’s the problem you’re trying to solve?”
+So they go straight to a solution.
+In these cases, the easiest response is “What’s the problem you’re trying to solve?”
 This sets the conversation down a better path.
 It’s our job as designers to be open to all types of feedback.
 And most of the time that feedback needs to be talked out and translated.

 When we receive feedback, we all have a tendency to defend the current design.
 And the stronger your goals and design, the easier it is to defend.
 But it’s important to be open to criticism in order to reach the best possible experience.
-If you find yourself defending a design multiple times from multiple devs then it’s time to take a step back and re-evaluate.
+If you find yourself defending a design multiple times from the comments of multiple devs then it’s time to take a step back and re-evaluate.
 For me, I go with the magic number of three.

-With the first two devs I listen to their concerns, try to understand their goals, compare them to mine, and discuss how to move forward.
-The third time I’m questioned about a design decision I take a hard step back, stop thinking of my goals, and reflect on all those points of feedback from a different perspective.
-Sometimes this leads to a redesign, sometimes to a few additions to shore up concerns, and sometimes we triple down and become more confident in the current approach.
+With the first two devs, I listen to concerns, try to understand their goals, compare them to mine, and discuss how to move forward.
+The third time I’m questioned about a design decision, I take a hard step back, stop thinking of my goals, and reflect on all those points of feedback from a different perspective.
+Sometimes this leads to a redesign, sometimes is results in a few additions to shore up concerns, and sometimes we triple down and become more confident in the current approach.
 But the important part is to know when to take a serious moment of reflection and throw away your preconceived notions.

-Search Out Ideas & Feedback
+Search out Ideas & Feedback.
 It’s our job as designers to own the gameplay vision and strive for the best design.
 It’s not our job to have all the ideas or even the best ideas.
-Ideas are everywhere and its our job to find them.
+Ideas are everywhere, and it is our job simply to find them.